-There is usually a learning curve when it comes to lasers and Action Manufacturing faced a couple minor hiccups with implementing the OPTIPLEX Fiber.
+There is usually a learning curve when it comes to lasers and Action Manufacturing faced a couple minor hiccups with implementing the OPTIPLEX FIBER.
 Swenson explains, “You can have this happen with any product but what matters is how fast you react to help.
 Mazak has been quick to help us”.

-With the Action Trackchairs impacting so many people, Action Manufacturing offer many tours of their facility.
+With the Action Trackchairs impacting so many people, Action Manufacturing offers many tours of their facility.
 Swenson says, “We work with a lot of schools allowing them to visit our factory.
 When the kids see the laser they are floored.
 There is nothing like a Mazak fiber laser in Marshall, Minnesota.
 It is a lot of fun to show people that.”

 Since implementing the Mazak fiber laser cutting machine, Action Manufacturing has also been able to work on offering new products.
-Swenson explained,“we are now working on military robot options, the Action Trackbot.
+Swenson explained, “we are now working on military robot options, the Action Trackbot.
 They can be used for target practice and surveillance possibilities.
 We also started to produce the ActionTrackporter because of the new Mazak fiber laser.”

-Unfortunately the trackchairs are not covered by medical insurance yet, but there are many options for someone to get assistance.
+Unfortunately the Trackchairs are not covered by medical insurance yet, but there are many options for someone to get assistance.
 One of these ways is because of Swenson’s wife, Donna Swenson, who is part of a foundation, the Action Mobility Foundation (AMF) which offers grants for partial payment of an Action Trackchair or Action Trackstander.
 This foundation is to help individuals who have limited mobility due to paralysis, spinal cord injury, disease and other conditions that prevent full mobility.

 For more information on Action Trackchairs and Trackstanders, check out the Action Trackchair website.
 If you would like to help or know someone who needs assistance to get a Trackchair, go to Trackchair’s funding options page.

-Full article published in the July/August issue of Shop Floor Lasers.
+Article published in the July/August issue of Shop Floor Lasers.